elliottbache/irs_asset_fifo_calculator/docs/fifo_overview.md

 it is treated as a sale, and the FIFO ledger is updated accordingly, reducing the oldest lot for that asset.

+Fees for each transaction can be deducted in the buy asset, the sell asset, and in one more asset.
+Two fee assets that are neither the buy nor sell asset will result in an error.

 ### Transfer
 For transfers, the fees are not deducted, but are taken into account when updated the FIFO ledger, where they are subtracted from the oldest lot